XP-NETWORK/documentation/docs/Testnet/smartContracts.md

 # Smart Contract Addresses

-By contrast with the contracts on the Mainnets, the testnet smart contracts do not require whitelisting.
+By contrast with the contracts on the Mainnets, the testnet smart contracts do not require whitelisting.<br/>
+Use `UserNftMinter` for minting ERC-721 NFTs.
+It is a standard OpenZeppelin ERC-721 contract.
 ## BSC:
 | SC Name / Type | Address|
 |:-:|:-:|